microsoft/nodejs-guidelines/README.md

 We went through locally installed packages above, and installing packages globally is very similar.
 The only difference is the `-g` command.

 1. `npm install http-server -g` will install the module globally

   > :bulb: The module will be installed to the path specified when you run `npm bin -g`

 2. `http-server .` to start a basic fileserver from any directory

   > :bulb: If this doesn't work, make sure that the global `node_modules` directory has been added to your `PATH`

 ## Customizing your Windows development environment
-### Command line console
+### Command line console recommendations and other useful tools
 One of the painpoints we hear from users is that the command line console in Windows could use some work.
 We hear ya, and we're [working on it.](https://wpdev.uservoice.com/forums/266908) In the meantime, we want to ensure you have the best experience possible.
 So here's some links to some recommended tools to complement your existing experience.
+* **cmd:** cmd has had some improvements in Windows 10, so be sure to check it out if you abandoned ship in the past :smiley:.
+When you're working with Node.js, chances are you'll be spending a bit more time in the console, so well worth brushing up on your [CLI commands](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything)
+* **PowerShell:** PowerShell is a powerful object-oriented shell (as opposed to a text-based shell).
+It's a bit of a learning curve, but well worth it.
+It also has a bunch of aliases for commands, like `ls`, that'll make bash-happy people feel more at home.
+Here's a [good walkthrough](https://developer.rackspace.com/blog/powershell-101-from-a-linux-guy/) of some PowerShell commands from a *nix perspective, and there are [many other resources](https://technet.microsoft.com/en-us/scriptcenter/dd742419.aspx) to help you get started.
 * **Chocolatey:** Chocolatey is the apt-get of Windows.
 There are also some other alternatives like Ninite which have their own advantages, but Chocolatey is the most commonly used.

-* Git: `choco install git`
+* **Git:** `choco install git`
-* terminal emulators: cmder and conemu
-* Powershell
-* Cygwin
-* WinSCP
-* Putty: ssh client
-* nvm-windows: https://github.com/coreybutler/nvm-windows - there are new versions of Node.js coming out all the time, so it can be annoying to migrate between versions. nmv-windows makes this way easier to switch between various versions, so we
+* **nvm-windows:** https://github.com/coreybutler/nvm-windows - there are new versions of Node.js coming out all the time, so it can be annoying to migrate between versions. nvm-windows makes this way easier to switch between various versions.
-* Fiddler: a web debugging proxy for Node.js
-* Upgrading npm to the latest version: https://www.npmjs.com/package/npm-windows-upgrade
+* **npm-windows-upgrade:** npm is shipped with Node.js, and upgrading on Windows often requires manual upgrade steps. npm-windows-upgrade makes this process much easier.
+Instally by running `npm install npm-windows-upgrade -g`, and run the command by running `npm-windows-upgrade`
+* **terminal emulators:** cmder and ConEmu
+* **Cygwin:** Cygwin can be handy if you're more familiar with bash, or are trying to use a node app that assumes a *nix environment.
+  > Cygwin is a distribution of popular GNU and other Open Source tools running on Microsoft Windows.
+The core part is the Cygwin library which provides the POSIX system calls and environment these programs expect. http://cygwin.com/index.html
+* **Putty:** ssh client
+* **WinSCP:** free FTP client
+* **Fiddler:** a web debugging proxy.
+In general, people use it for the browser-side debugging, but you can also [configure it](http://stackoverflow.com/questions/8697344/can-a-proxy-like-fiddler-be-used-with-node-jss-clientrequest) to view server-side requests from Node.js.

 > :triangular_flag_on_post: **TODO** provide more dev environment options and a powershell script to make things easier.